Customer lifetime value: Purpose

 The present value of the future cash flows attributed to the customer during his/her entire relationship with the company.

 Present value is the discounted sum of future cash flows: each future cash flow is multiplied by a carefully selected number less than one, before being added together.
 The multiplication factor accounts for the way the value of money is discounted over time.
 The time-based value of money captures the intuition that everyone would prefer to get paid sooner rather than later but would prefer to pay later rather than sooner.
 The multiplication factors depend on the discount rate chosen (10% per year as an example) and the length of time before each cash flow occurs.
 For example, money received ten years from now must be discounted more than money received five years in the future.

 CLV applies the concept of present value to cash flows attributed to the customer relationship.
 Because the present value of any stream of future cash flows is designed to measure the single lump sum value today of the future stream of cash flows, CLV will represent the single lump sum value today of the customer relationship.
 Even more simply, CLV is the monetary value of the customer relationship to the firm.
 It is an upper limit on what the firm would be willing to pay to acquire the customer relationship as well as an upper limit on the amount the firm would be willing to pay to avoid losing the customer relationship.
 If a customer relationship is viewed as an asset of the firm, CLV would present the monetary value of that asset.

-One of the major uses of CLV is customer segmentation, which starts with the understanding that not all customers are equally important.
-CLV-based segmentation model allows the company to predict the most profitable group of customers, understand those customers' common characteristics, and focus more on them rather than on less profitable customers.
-CLV-based segmentation can be combined with a share of wallet (SOW) model to identify "high CLV but low SOW" customers with the assumption that the company's profit could be maximized by investing marketing resources in those customers.
+One of the major uses of CLV is customer segmentation, based on the understanding that not all customers are equally valuable.
+A CLV-based segmentation model allows the company to predict the most profitable group of customers, understand those customers' common characteristics, and focus more on them rather than on less profitable customers.
+CLV-based segmentation can be combined with a share of wallet (SOW) model to identify "high CLV but low SOW" customers, with the assumption that the company's profit could be maximized by investing marketing resources in those customers.

 Customer lifetime value metrics are used mainly in relationship-focused businesses, especially those with customer contracts.
 Examples include banking and insurance services, telecommunications and most of the business-to-business sector.
 However, the CLV principles may be extended to transactions-focused categories such as consumer packaged goods by incorporating stochastic purchase models of individual or aggregate behavior.
 In either case, retention has a decisive impact on CLV, since low retention rates result in customer lifetime value barely increasing over time.